-Ozone pollution can trigger a variety of health problems, including chest pain, coughing, throat irritation, and congestion.
-It can also worsen bronchitis, emphysema and asthma.
-The Ozone Action Day Program (OAD) informs Northeast Ohio residents when ozone pollution reaches unhealthy levels.
+Pollution can trigger a variety of health problems, including chest pain, coughing, throat irritation and congestion.
+It can worsen bronchitis, emphysema and asthma.
+According to one 2013 study, air pollution from the transportation sector was responsible for an estimated 384 premature deaths

-What can people in Northeast Ohio do to reduce ozone pollution?
+What can people in Northeast Ohio do to reduce pollution:

 Learn more by visiting the following links:

 - DRIVE LESS: BIKE, WALK, USE TRANSIT, WORK FROM HOME, COMBINE TRIPS

 - VISIT GOHIOCOMMUTE.COM/NOACA -- FIND A SMARTER WAY TO TRAVEL!

 - DON’T IDLE – TURN OFF YOUR ENGINE